 News Update: The Government has produced guidelines noting that allotment sites should be accessible for allotment tenants whilst following the regulations on social distancing.
 During these extraordinary times we are still maintaining our waiting list for plots but available plots will only be allocated to novice/inexperienced growers when a state of normality again returns.

-To apply for a plot at Elder Stubbs – Plots are currently available.
+To apply for a plot at Elder Stubbs – There are currently over 20 people on our waiting list.
 Please refer to details lower down the page.

 Estate Manager: Edmund Faria Telephone: 07884 318464 (For allotment plot enquiries, site visit etc.)

 E-mail: email@example.com (Your message will get through to Phil and Edmund)

 Address: Elder Stubbs Charity Allotments – Rymers Lane, Oxford OX4 3JZ